 This is an accordion element with a series of buttons that open and close related content panels.

 The Graduate Business Research Community is a community of students who come from diverse backgrounds including varying ethnicity, race, socio-economic status, gender, sexual orientation and ability.
 The Wisconsin School of Business is a founding member of the Consortium for Graduate Study in Management, an organization whose mission is to promote diversity and inclusion in American business.
 The Wisconsin School of Business is also a member of the Forte Foundation, a collaborative effort between major corporations and top business schools that work together in educating and directing talented women toward leadership roles in business.
 In addition, WSoB is a founding member of the PhD Project, an organization dedicated to increasing diversity of corporate America by increasing the diversity of business school faculty.

 School of Education Graduate Research Scholars (Ed-GRS)

 Ed-GRS is a community of graduate students from diverse socio-economic and cultural backgrounds receiving GRS Fellowships in the School of Education.
 In addition to a stipend, tuition, and health care benefits, the program strives to assist our fellows with first year transition, community building, and professional development.
 Ed-GRS is guided by an advisory committee consisting of staff, faculty, and students.
-With a strong support from the Graduate School and other graduate scholar communities, the School of Education’s Student Diversity Programs Office is proud to be a home Ed-GRS and looking forward to provide tools and support to assist our scholars during their time at UW–Madison.
+With a strong support from the Graduate School and other graduate scholar communities, the School of Education’s Office of Equity, Diversity, and Inclusion is proud to be the home for Ed-GRS.
+The Office of Equity, Diversity, and Inclusion also looks forward to providing the necessary tools and support to assist our scholars during their UW–Madison experience.

 Graduate Engineering Research Scholars (GERS)